Ryan Succop: 2019 season

 After offseason knee surgery, Succop was placed on injured reserve on September 4, 2019.
 His replacement was Cairo Santos, who replaced Succop in Kansas City in 2014.
 He was designated for return from injured reserve on October 23, 2019, and began practicing with the team.
-He was added to the active roster on November 2, 2019.
-He was placed on injured reserve on December 18, 2019, ending his season.
+Succop was added to the active roster 10 days later.
+He was placed on injured reserve on December 18, ending his season.

 On March 13, 2020, Succop was released by the Titans after six seasons.

 Tampa Bay Buccaneers

 2020 season

 On September 1, 2020, Succop signed a one-year deal with the Tampa Bay Buccaneers.

-In Week 8 against the New York Giants on Monday Night Football, Succop was 4-for-4 on field goal attempts during the 25–23 win.
-On November 4, 2020, Succop was named the NFC Special Teams Player of the Week in Week 8.
+During Week 8 against the New York Giants on Monday Night Football, Succop was 4-for-4 on field goal attempts in the narrow 25–23 victory.
+Succop was named the NFC Special Teams Player of the Week for his performance.
 He was placed on the reserve/COVID-19 list by the team on December 15, 2020, and activated three days later.
-In Week 17 against the Atlanta Falcons, Succop went 3-for-3 on field goals and 5-for-5 on extra point in a 44–27 win.
-Succop was named the NFC Special Teams Player of the Week for his game against Atlanta.
+During Week 17 against the Atlanta Falcons, Succop went 3-for-3 on field goals and 5-for-5 on extra point in the 44–27 victory.
+Succop was named the NFC Special Teams Player of the Week for his performance.
 Overall, Succop finished 28 of 31 on field goals attempts and 52 of 57 on extra points attempts in the 2020 season.
 He set a franchise record for points scored in a season with 136, breaking Matt Bryant's mark of 131 from 2008.

-In Super Bowl LV against his former team, the Kansas City Chiefs, Succop went 4-for-4 on extra points and 1-for-1 on field goal attempts in a 31–9 victory, becoming in the process the first Mr. Irrelevant to play and win a Super Bowl as a starter and an active player.
+During Super Bowl LV against his former team, the Kansas City Chiefs, Succop went 4-for-4 on extra points and 1-for-1 on field goal attempts in a 31–9 victory, becoming in the process the first Mr. Irrelevant to play and win a Super Bowl as a starter and an active player.

 2021 season

 On March 25, 2021, Succop signed a three-year, $12 million contract extension with the Buccaneers.

-In week 1, he made the game-winning field goal in the final seconds for a 31–29 win over the Dallas Cowboys.
-He also had another game-winning field goal in week 4 against the New England Patriots, in a 19–17 win.
+During the season-opener, Succop made the game-winning field goal in the final seconds for a 31–29 win over the Dallas Cowboys.
+He also had another game-winning field goal three weeks later against the New England Patriots, in a narrow 19–17 road victory.
 Overall, Succop finished 25 of 30 on field goals attempts and 56 of 59 on extra points attempts in the 2021 season.
 His extra points made and attempted led the league in the 2021 season.

 2022 season

-In week 1 against the Dallas Cowboys, Succop went 4-for-5 on field goals and 1-for-1 on extra points in a 19–3 win.
-In week 16 against the Arizona Cardinals, he made the game-winning field goal in overtime for a 19–16 win.
+During the season-opener against the Dallas Cowboys, Succop went 4-for-5 on field goals and 1-for-1 on extra points in a 19–3 road victory.
+During Week 16 against the Arizona Cardinals, he made the game-winning field goal in overtime for a 19–16 win.
 Overall, Succop finished 31 of 38 on field goals attempts and 24 of 25 on extra points attempts in the 2022 season.

-Following the conclusion of the 2022 season, Succop was released by the Buccaneers on March 23, 2023.
+Succop was released by the Buccaneers on March 23, 2023.